At Boston Marathon, Ukrainian runners show national pride - NewsBreak

 It wasn't lost on Molchanov that Ukaine's national colors, blue and yellow, are also the race's official colors.
 Seeing those hues all along the route made it feel like a “home race," he said.

 Igor Krytsak also crossed the finish line waving the flag of his native Ukraine.
-The 33-year-old flew in from Kyiv after getting government permission for three days of travel to participate in the world's oldest marathon.
+The 33-year-old flew in from Kyiv and was planning to board a flight home soon after the race.
+He received government permission to leave for three days to participate in the world’s oldest marathon.

-A humanitarian volunteer in Ukraine, Krytsak saw the race as a chance to shine a light on what his nation has endured.
-Running in a white shirt with the slogan “Save Ukraine Now," he said he cried several times at the sight of happy families away from the violence of war.

-“I thought about those people who are now surrounded, about those who are hiding and fleeing shelling, about those who are now defending our state and about those who will never wake up and start a new day," he said in messages to The Associated Press.

 As the race began Monday, Yaroslav Korolyk followed news coverage from the city of Ivano-Frankivsk in western Ukraine.
 Korolyk, 31, had qualified for the race but was unable to leave the country.
 It was the second time his Boston Marathon plans were scuttled, after missing last year’s race because of the COVID-19 pandemic.

 Korolyk was frustrated to miss the race, but his anger was overshadowed by the war.
-In a message to the AP, he said it’s “hard to think about running when another country is bombing your cities and a lot of civilians are dying.”
+In a message to The Associated Press, he said it’s “hard to think about running when another country is bombing your cities and a lot of civilians are dying.”

 An engineer, Korolyk started running in 2015 and has run eight marathons.
 He was hoping to run a personal best in Boston this year.